oddbird/popover-polyfill/README.md

 ## Caveats

-- This polyfill does not work with declarative shadow Dom
+- Default styles are not applied to the shadow root of the element with the `popover` attribute.
+You will need to apply them yourself.
+- Declarative shadow Dom is not supported.
+You will need to use the `showPopover` and `hidePopover` methods manually, with additional css styling, to show and hide the popover.